kqwq/KhanBot/docs.md

 5. Implement proxy for major APIs.
 (Like how Squishy did his multiplayer stuff)

 # To Do
-1. Ability to send guardian-like warnings to users
+1. Ability to send guardian-like warnings to users (tested, not possible)
 2. Ability to hide programs
 3. Ability to flag a program
-4.
+4. Ability to spin-off a program
+5.